Does the County Field Survey Section do private surveys for the private sector (private citizens, private companies)?

 Can you give me information about all of the easements that cross my property?

-The County only tracks its own public easements.
-You need to refer to your Title Policy for a list of easements that burden your property.
-If one is a County easement we can give you specific information on it.
-We can show you how to get specific information on other easements over your property.
+The County only tracks County related public easements.
+You need to refer to your Title Policy for a list of easements that burden or encumber your property.
+If a County easement affects your property, we can give you specific information on it.
+We can also show you how to get specific information on other easements over your property.

 How can I request the County to abandon property/easement?